 Analysis of the data is automated, for example plotting trends of vital signs, blood test results, etc. The patient can go online and review status and results, which prepares her/him for informed communications with the medical staff.
 The result is a more engaged patient/provider relationship, greater customer satisfaction, and no doubt a higher rate of quality service delivery.

-Similar benefits arising from digitization and automation in the medical industry are available to any industry where data and information is necessary for business workflow.
+Similar benefits arising from digitization and automation in the medical industry are available to any industry where data and information are necessary for business workflow.
 Systems are scalable, so you only need to invest in the level of technology that optimizes the ROI on your IT investment.
-A qualified IT MSP can help you assess the potential value of a converting from paper to digital workflows, or upgrading your existing digital workflows.
+A qualified IT MSP can help you assess the potential value of converting from paper to digital workflows or upgrading your existing digital workflows.

 Custom Information Services (CIS) is equipped to provide excellent IT support services for all of the categories highlighted in this post.